PennyLaneAI/pennylane-orquestra/doc/code.rst

     to use these classes and functions directly.

-    See the :doc:`overview </index>` page for more details using the available Qiskit devices with PennyLane.
+    See the :doc:`overview </index>` page for more details using the available Orquestra devices with PennyLane.

 .. currentmodule:: pennylane_orquestra